Improved Local Computation Algorithms for Constructing Spanners: Introduction

-\subsection{Algorithm for constructing $5$-spanners}
+\subsection{Algorithm for constructing \texorpdfstring{$5$}{5}-spanners}

-We extend the ideas form the previous section to obtain our algorithm for constructing $5$-spanners as follows.
+We extend the ideas from the previous section to obtain our algorithm for constructing $5$-spanners as follows.
 We partition the vertices in the graph into three sets: {\em heavy}, {\em medium}, and {\em light}.
-The set of light vertices is defined to be the set of all vertices with degree at most $n^{1/3}$ and the set of heavy vertices is defined to be the set of all vertices of degree at least $n^{2/3}$.
-The set of the medium vertices is defined to be all vertices which are not light nor heavy.
+The set of light vertices is defined to be the set of all vertices with a degree at most $n^{1/3}$ and the set of heavy vertices is defined to be the set of all vertices of degree at least $n^{2/3}$.
+The set of the medium vertices is defined to be all vertices that are not light nor heavy.

-As before, we add to the spanner all the edges incident to light vertices and cluster all the heavy vertices into cluster of diameter $2$.
-The difference is that now when we partition the heavy vertices into sets according to their degree the first set consists of all vertices with degree in $[n^{2/3}+1, 2n^{2/3}]$.
+As before, we add to the spanner all the edges incident to light vertices and cluster all the heavy vertices into a cluster of diameter $2$.
+The difference is that now when we partition the heavy vertices into sets according to their degrees the first set consists of all vertices with a degree in $[n^{2/3}+1, 2n^{2/3}]$.

 We partition the set of medium vertices into two sets according to the following random process.
-Each medium vertex, $v$ samples uniformly at random $\Theta(\log n)$ of its neighbors.
+Each medium vertex $v$ samples uniformly at random $\Theta(\log n)$ of its neighbors.
 If one of the vertices in the sample is heavy then $v$ joins the cluster of the heavy vertex in the sample that has minimum rank.
 Otherwise we say that $v$ is {\em bad}.
 This forms clusters of diameter $4$.

-In a similar manner to the process described above we define another a new collection of sets of centers for the bad vertices such that the total number of such centers is $\tilde{O}(n^{2/3})$ and each bad vertex belongs to at least one cluster and at most $O(\log n)$ clusters.
+In a similar manner to the process described above we define another a new collection of sets of centers for the bad vertices such that the total number of such centers is $\tO(n^{2/3})$ and each bad vertex belongs to at least one cluster and at most $O(\log n)$ clusters.
 The new centers are selected (randomly) only from the set of vertices which are not heavy.
 We call the corresponding clusters {\em light-clusters} since they contain at most $n^{2/3}$ vertices and have diameter $2$.
-Since the total number of light-clusters is $\tilde{O}(n^{2/3})$ we can afford to take an edge between every pair of adjacent light-clusters.
+Since the total number of light-clusters is $\tO(n^{2/3})$ we can afford to take an edge between every pair of adjacent light-clusters.
 Moreover, we partition each light-cluster into buckets of size $n^{1/3}$ and take an edge between every pair of adjacent buckets.
-Since each bad vertex belongs to $O(\log n)$ light-clusters, the total number of pairs of buckets is $\tilde{O}(n^{4/3})$.
-The time and probe complexity of finding all the edges incident to two buckets is $O(n^{2/3})$, as desired.
+Since each bad vertex belongs to $O(\log n)$ light-clusters, the total number of pairs of buckets is $\tO(n^{4/3})$.
+The time and probe complexity of finding all the edges incident to two buckets is $\tO(n^{2/3})$, as desired.